-2. the ascendants and descendants of the debtor or of the debtor's spouse as specified in number 1 above or of the debtor's civil partner as specified in number 1a above and also full and half-siblings of the debtor or of the debtor's spouse as specified in number 1 above or of the debtor's civil partner as specified in number 1 above or of the debtor's civil sather spouses or civil partners of these persons; 3. persons living in the household of the debtor or having lived in the household of the debtor or during the year prior to the legal act and also persons who have the opportunity to become aware of the debtor's financial circumstances by virtue of a contractual connection to the debtor under a service contract;
+2. the ascendants and descendants of the debtor or of the debtor's spouse as specified in number 1 above or of the debtor's civil partner as specified in number 1a above and also full and half-siblings of the debtor or of the debtor's spouse as specified in number 1 above or of the debtor's civil partner as specified in number 1 above or of the debtor's civil partner as specified in number 1a above as well as the spouses or civil partners of these persons; 3. persons living in the household of the debtor or having lived in the household of the debtor during the year prior to the legal act and also persons who have the opportunity to become aware of the debtor's financial circumstances by virtue of a contractual connection to the debtor under a service contract;